edusta/BadHabit/README.md

 It gives the user daily cigarette/alcohol count & daily spent money.
 It also applies for the all-time statistics.

 It's built on Azure Mobile Services, and the authentication is done with Facebook.

+The data is saved on Azure SQL Database.